M31glx/APD-fMRI/README.md

 </p>

 <p align="center">
-Figure 16: Construction of brain hub organization in APD (Left) and HC (Right)
+Figure 16: Depiction of hub in a random graph (A).
+Brain hub organization in APD and HC (B)
 </p>

 ### Connection consistency test